 He finished second in the Western Massachusetts Division II individual tournament and was eighth in the Division II State tournament.
 The Western Mass. title eluded him by just one stroke.

-The secret to his success
+The secret to his success this season?

 "Putting.
 My putting was unbelievable this year," Alibozek said.
 "I think I had two three-putts [in the regular season].
 I felt like everything was falling, I was hitting putts from anywhere inside of 20 feet."